MilesRomney/MastMedia/_screenings/salsa-mocajete.md

 filter_playlist: Awards
 ---

-MAST awards a 2019 Micro-docs Honorable Mention to _Salsa Mocajete"_, a film by An Dinh and Alhondra Lopez.
+MAST awards a 2019 Micro-docs Winner distinction to _Salsa Mocajete"_, a film by An Dinh and Alhondra Lopez.

 A young woman from Michoacan, Mexico shares her family's salsa recipe and reflects on the current political climate.